Haselnussbomber/HaselTweaks/README.md

 ### Portrait Helper

-Adds Copy/Paste buttons to the "Edit Portrait" window, so you can copy the settings and then paste it to another one.
+Adds Copy/Paste buttons to the "Edit Portrait" window, which allow settings to be copied to other portraits.

+The Advanced Mode allows you to specify which settings should be pasted.

 ### Refresh Material List

-Refreshes the material list and recipe tree when you've crafted or gathered an item.
+Refreshes the material list and recipe tree when an item was crafted, fished or gathered.

 ### Requisite Materials

 Always opens the Island Sanctuarys "Requisite Materials" window on the "Current & Next Season" tab.

 ### Reveal Duty Requirements

 Reveals duty names in duty finder, which were shown as "???" to prevent spoilers.
 Useful for unlocking Mentor roulette.

 ### Scrollable Tabs

 Enables mouse wheel to switch tabs (like with LB/RB on controllers) in the following windows: